celiadulucinsa/DEFI_IA/README.md

   - data_path = './data',
   - output_folder: an output folder, where you will get the predictions,
   - preprocessing:
-    - *Option 1 (if you have downloaded all the data on your computer):* preprocessing = TRUE
+    - *Option 1 (if you have downloaded all the data on your computer):*
       ```
-      python train.py --data_path './data' --output_folder <OUTPUT_FOLDER> --preprocessing TRUE
+      python train.py --data_path './data' --output_folder <OUTPUT_FOLDER> --preprocessing
       ```
-    - *Option 2 (if you have downloaded the final dataset with the preprocessing already done):* preprocessing = FALSE
+    - *Option 2 (if you have downloaded the final dataset with the preprocessing already done):*
       ```
-      python train.py --data_path './data' --output_folder <OUTPUT_FOLDER> --preprocessing FALSE
+      python train.py --data_path './data' --output_folder <OUTPUT_FOLDER> --no-preprocessing
       ```